Cathleen M Connell, Ph.D.

 Dr. Connell is a Professor in the Department of Health Behavior and Health Education in the School of Public Health and Associate Director of the Center for Managing Chronic Disease.
-Her research and teaching focuses on the impact of the psychological and social context of health behavior and illness self-management, within a lifespan developmental perspective.
+Her research and teaching focuses on chronic disease, the impact of the psychological and social context of health behavior and self-management within a lifespan developmental perspective.

 HBEHED627: Chronic Illness Interventions: Infancy to Young Adulthood

 HBEHED628: Chronic Illness Interventions: Midlife to Older Adulthood

 Ph.D., Human Development and Family Studies, The Pennsylvania State University, 1986

 M.S., Human Development and Family Studies, The Pennsylvania State University, 1983

 B.A., Psychology, Juniata College, 1980

 Dr. Connell completed post-doctoral training in Behavioral Cardiovascular Risk Reduction at the Center for Health Behavior Research at the School opf Medicine at Washington University in St. Louis.

 Dr. Connell's research interests include dementia family caregiving; knowledge and attitudes about dementia and dementia diagnosis; the role of physical activity in diabetes self-management and mental and physical health outcomes; the role of pets in the support networks of older adults; the impact of older adults' life transitions (e.g., driving reduction and cessation) on family caregiving; and using art as a means to retain identity in the case of dementia.

 Search PubMed for publications by Cathleen Connell >>